 Bar Riva: This bar is poolside with snacks and beverages in a casual atmosphere.

-Primo Piatto: This quick service restaurant cooks up food for every meal and includes grab and go snack options as well.
+Primo Piatto: This quick-service restaurant cooks up food for every meal and includes grab-and-go snack options as well.
+Check out the menu!

 Disney’s Caribbean Beach Resort